-IS-362. a — Multi-Hazard Emergency Planning for Schools
+FEMA — Multi-Hazard Emergency Planning for Schools

 This course covers basic information about developing, implementing, and maintaining a school’s Emergency Operations Plan (EOP).
 The goal of this course is to provide an understanding of the importance of schools having an EOP and basic information on how an EOP is developed, exercised, and maintained.

 FEMA — How to Be an Exercise Evaluator